 - Transparency across the credentialling process with all approvals, documentation and data being auditable

 - Promotes consistency of credentialling processes across SA Health.

 - Summary screens will appear in the portal that captures if credentialling committee members have approved a health practitioner’s scope of practice or added changes.

-The key features of the system include:
+Key features of the system

-- Links together with the Australian Health Practitioner Regulation Agency (AHPRA) to obtain national registration information including any conditions or restrictions
+- Links with the Australian Health Practitioner Regulation Agency (AHPRA) to obtain national registration information including any conditions or restrictions

 - Flexible management of a scope of clinical practice library to list the expected or available scopes of practice for each profession, LHN and facility

-- A security model that manages the authorisation and access of users in the system.
+- A security model that manages the authorisation and access of users in the system

 eCredential complies with Commonwealth privacy legislation and the information entered into the system cannot be used for any purpose other than credentialling.